NeoMorpheus99/Basic-Programing/README.md

 # Data-Structure
-Collection of all THe data Structure and practice Questions in C programing

-## subheader
-This is the subheading to the main file.
-This is a sample program
+Collection of various programs impremented using C programing Language.
+All the programs are basic and is suited for begginer and intermediat programers, feel free to go through.
+Any new ideas that you want to add, feel free to pull request.